ThreatHuntingProject/hunter/README.md

-# hunter
+# Hunter
-A standalone hunting analysis toolset in a Docker container.
-Provides Jupyter notebook, visualization modules and Spark support.
+A threat hunting / data analysis environment based on Python, Pandas, PySpark and Jupyter Notebook.

 # Prerequisites
 You will need to have Docker installed and running on your system.